 - Technique progress

-Progress builds belief and keeps effort meaningful.
+Progress builds belief and keeps the effort meaningful.

 Short-Term Wins